virtual-labs/exp-sinusoidal-pwm-control-iitd/experiment/theory.md

 - For realizing SPWM, a high-frequency triangular carrier wave is compared with a sinusoidal reference of the desired output frequency.
 - The intersection of carrier and reference waveforms determines the switching instants of the devices.
-- The PWM scheme is illustrated in Fig. 4 in which ‘vc’ is the peak value of triangular carrier wave and ‘vr’ that of the reference signal.
+- The PWM scheme is illustrated in Fig. 4 in which ‘v<sub>c</sub>’ is the peak value of triangular carrier wave and ‘v<sub>r</sub>’ that of the reference signal.
 - The switches of the inverter are controlled based on the PWM generated above.
 - When the instantaneous sinusoidal reference magnitude is higher than the triangular carrier magnitude then the PWM signal is high, otherwise it is low.